Skip to main content

 Quality Metrics

-silhouette_score-1 to 1Overall cluster separation quality.
+silhouette_score-1 to 1Cluster separation quality.
 Above 0.5 is good.

-noise_ratio0 to 1Fraction of documents classified as noise.
+noise_ratio0 to 1Fraction classified as noise.
+High values suggest parameters are too strict.

-cluster_size_entropy0 to 1Normalized entropy of cluster sizes (1.0 = perfectly balanced).
+cluster_size_entropy0 to 1How balanced cluster sizes are.
+1.0 = perfectly even.

 should_recluster0 or 1Automatic recommendation based on metric thresholds.